emisdb/luxus/hicaliber.md

 - [Layout module "admin"](https://github.com/emisdb/luxus/blob/master/resources/views/vue/layout/admin.blade.php) was used to provide the Admin panel for test display
 - [Vite config](https://github.com/emisdb/luxus/blob/master/vite.config.js) was ussed to provide vue dependancy
 - In the file [app.js](https://github.com/emisdb/luxus/blob/master/resources/js/app.js) all components and router were set.
+- In the file [routes.js](https://github.com/emisdb/luxus/blob/master/resources/js/routes.js) all components and router were set.
-- Component [SearchAdvancedComponent](https://github.com/emisdb/luxus/blob/master/resources/js/components/SearchAdvancedComponent.vue) was created for the table display
+- Component [SearchAdvancedComponent](https://github.com/emisdb/luxus/blob/master/resources/js/components/hic/SearchAdvancedComponent.vue) was created for the table display
+- In the [routes/web.php](https://github.com/emisdb/luxus/blob/master/routes/web.php) special route for all vue elements was set: **/hic/{any?}**
 ### Vue 3 with Element UI solution
 - To plug in the Element UI [vite config](https://github.com/emisdb/luxus/blob/master/vite.config.js) was edited.
-- The same blade template was used for this variant, all rendering was set in the [Vue-router](https://github.com/emisdb/luxus/blob/master/resources/js/app.js).
+- The same blade template was used for this variant, all rendering was set in the [Vue-router](https://github.com/emisdb/luxus/blob/master/resources/js/routes.js).
-- Component [SearchElementComponent](https://github.com/emisdb/luxus/blob/master/resources/js/components/SearchElementComponent.vue) was created for the table display in the Element UI.
+- Component [SearchElementComponent](https://github.com/emisdb/luxus/blob/master/resources/js/components/hic/SearchElementComponent.vue) was created for the table display in the Element UI.

 ## Results on the web
-- To see the Native Vue 3 solution go to [my test platform](https://luxus.emisdb.ru/vue)
+- To see the Native Vue 3 solution go to [my test platform](https://luxus.emisdb.ru/hic/stand)
-- To see the same solution in Element UI go [here](https://luxus.emisdb.ru/search)
+- To see the same solution in Element UI go [here](https://luxus.emisdb.ru/hic/search)
 - API endpoint is also [accessible](https://luxus.emisdb.ru/api/property-data)
 - Credentials
   - user: dentsi@yahoo.com